SkylineCommunications/dataminer-docs-connectors/connector/doc/ZDF_BFE_KSC_Core.md

 # ZDF BFE KSC Core

-This custom connector functions as a (virtual) control panel which receives information pushed from the BFE KSC Core using the SC05 BD-Protocol.
+This custom connector functions as a (virtual) control panel that receives information pushed from the BFE KSC Core using the SC05 BD-Protocol.

 ## About